sreekanthrajagopalan/mealplanner/README.md

 # Meal Planner

 Given a database of ingredients with macronutrients information and daily requirements, the program recommends optimal ingredients to use for meal planning.
+If an OpenAI account is available, it can also generate meal plans!

 # Requirements

 -   Python 3.10
 -   Use `requirements.txt` to install required packages
+-   OpenAI API key to generate meal plans (set value in `.env` - see `.env.example`)

 # Usage